westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

   start: 0x6d2380000, len 0x080000, wptr 0x000000 reset:0 non-seq:0, zcond: 1(em) [type: 2(SEQ_WRITE_REQUIRED)]
 ```

-From the output, one can see that the 512B sector range from 0 up to
+This output shows that that the 512B sector range (from 0 up to 0x010600000) is
-0x010600000 is divided into 524 conventional zones.
-The sector space starting
+divided into 524 conventional zones.
+The sector space starting at 0x010600000
-from 0x010600000 until the last sector of the disk is devided into 55356
+and ending at the last sector of the disk is divided into 55356 sequential
-sequential write required zones.
+write required zones.

 The [*zbc_report_zones*](../tools/libzbc#zone-information) of
 [*libzbc*](../tools/libzbc) provides more detailed information in a more